Toggle: English / Spanish

 MRI uses no radiation.
 To date, no side effects from the magnetic fields and radio waves have been reported.

 The most common type of contrast (dye) used is gadolinium.
 It is very safe.
 Allergic reactions to the substance rarely occur.
-However, gadolinium can be harmful to patients with kidney problems who require dialysis.
-If you have kidney problems, please tell your health care provider before the test.
+However, gadolinium can be harmful to patients with kidney problems who need dialysis.
+If you have kidney problems, tell your health care provider before the test.

-Currently, MRI is not considered a valuable tool for spotting or monitoring slight changes in lung tissue, since the lungs contain mostly air and are difficult to image.
+Currently, MRI is not considered a valuable tool for spotting or monitoring slight changes in lung tissue.
+The lungs contain mostly air and are hard to image.
+CT scan tends to be better for monitoring these changes.

 Disadvantages of MRI include: